goharmihtu-bit/ampaints-desktop/AMP-STORE-ICON.md

 Install: release\PaintPulse-Setup-0.1.7.exe
 ```

-The installer and installed application will use the clean Copilot-style icon!
+The installer and installed application will use the bold red AMP icon!

 ---